 There are both advantages and disadvantages to this mode of transport.
 As the train is levitated, there is no friction acting on the train; there are lower maintenance costs; absence of friction creates less noise; and derailing the train is much harder to do because of the nature of the guideway.
 However, switching or branching the train’s path is very difficult; the superconductors must remain cooled below extremely low temperatures throughout; and shielding of the huge magnetic fields created by the train is required to protect people.
 Without this, humans would feel a magnetic field of strength 0.04 Tesla at seat level, which would be very uncomfortable for all passengers.
 The overall process, despite its speed, silence and non-susceptibility to derailment is undoubtedly expensive.
 This is one of the reasons why the only places EDS Maglev can be found are Japan, South Korea and China.

 As mentioned, superconductors have zero resistivity.
 However, cables used in transmission lines have enough resistivity for a very expensive level of inefficiency.
 Currently, power must go through transformers when it is to be transported long distances.
 This reduces the current travelling through the wire but increases the voltage.
 By doing this, the Joule effect is minimised, and energy is conserved.
 However, there is still energy loss via the joule effect coupled with the fact that transformers can often be very expensive.
 It is estimated that as much as 6% of energy is lost purely from the resistivity of the cables.
 In St Petersburg, Essen, and Long Island, underground superconducting transmission lines have been used to transfer generated power.
 The lengths of the cables are 600, 1000 and 2500m respectively.
 The main challenge is keeping superconducting cables cooled to a temperature below .
+There are companies that provide an oil reclamation service to these transformers as a part of their maintenance to improve their performance.

 As mentioned, the biggest issue faced by the attempts to use superconductivity is the temperature.
 When superconductors were first found, they had critical temperatures under 20K, making them extremely expensive.
 However, by 1987, ceramics were manufactured involving the element yttrium, and this had a critical temperature of 90K.
 And by 2005 a thallium doped mercuric cuprate was made which had superconducting properties at temperatures below 138K.
 One of the most impressive feats came in May 2019, when articles came out stating that small